-Well, there aren’t many.
-But when they’re good, they do tend to be very good, and when an act gets it right, their tracks can be remembered and re-visited for years to come.
+Well, there aren’t many, but when they’re good, they do tend to be very good.
+And when an act gets it right, their tracks have the potential to be remembered and re-visited for years to come.
 Here’s a few which bucked the trend and became huge hits with fans:

 The disappointment of 1996 did nothing to dampen the public’s love of the track though, and an unofficial re-release for the 1998 World Cup also hit the top of the charts.
 Still a firm favourite amongst England’s support, it will no doubt still be sung proudly by the legions of England fans in South Africa this month.